RobertoAnguloDeveloper/maintenance_executions_api/reports.md

 ## Overview

 The Report Generation API allows users to generate custom reports in various formats (XLSX, CSV, PDF, DOCX, PPTX) for different entities in the system.
-This documentation provides all possible request bodies organized by individual entities and entity combinations.
+This documentation provides all possible request bodies organized by individual entities, entity combinations, and advanced cross-entity visualization capabilities.

 ## Base Endpoint